SourceShift/renova-coin/README.md

 ## Features

-- **Marketplace Rewards**: Users can earn RENO as rewards for eco-friendly purchases and loyalty.
-- **Eco-Friendly Focus**: Promotes environmentally sustainable renovation practices.
-- **Sector**: Home Renovation.
+- **Community Crowdfunding**: Supporters can contribute to projects using RENO, directly impacting local renovations.
+- **Transparent Funding**: Blockchain-powered transparency ensures all contributions are secure and traceable.
+- **Sustainable Impact**: Focus on renovation projects that support environmental sustainability and community well-being.
+- **Region**: DACH (Germany, Austria, Switzerland)

 ## Getting Started